msjun23/msjun23.github.io/_posts/Paper-Review/2022-08-18-PR-Event-based-HDR-Img-HFR-Video-cGAN.md

 ---
 title: "[Event Camera] Event based HDR Image and HFR Video Generation using cGAN"
-excerpt: "How to generate HDR imgae and HFR video with event camera: using Conditional GAN"
+excerpt: "How to generate HDR imgae and HFR video from event camera: using Conditional GAN"
 toc: true
 toc_sticky: true
 categories: